talk2mat2/blogbackend/README.md

 run the script:  npm test

-the backend api uses morgan logger for ling activities tofile called access.log
+the backend api uses morgan logger for ling activities to file called access.log